 Just two months into Baidu’s trial of ZestFinance’s AI-powered tech, the company was approving 150 percent more small-item loans without seeing an increase in credit losses.

 ZestFinance hasn’t disclosed the exact combination of tech the company employed, beyond confirming the use of AI.
-Even without knowing the specific tech behind their success, however, the project is a powerful example of how machine learning can be used to identify less risky investments — even in markets with significant uncertainty and when traditional methods of risk evaluation aren’t possible due to atypical available data.
+Even without knowing the specific tech behind their success, the project is a powerful example of how machine learning can identify less risky investments.
+That applies even in markets with significant uncertainty or atypical data.

 3. AI/ML May Soon Transform Risk Management